johnwcowan/pdp8x/arch.md

    The assembler mnemonic is, for historical reasons, TAD (two's complement add).

- * If OP is 0x2 or 0xA, then M[Y] is set to AC, and AC is set to zero.
+ * If OP is 0x2 or 0xA, then M[Y] is set to AC, and AC is set to 0.
    The assembler mnemonic is DCA (deposit and clear AC).

  * If OP is 0x3 or 0xB, then M[Y] is set to M[Y] + 1; any overflow is ignored.